 This Is Cuba was published at the end of 2018 so the material is current on the about-face in Cuban policy under the Trump administration.
 In that context, Ariosto provides measured perspective on the debate between dialogueros and hardliners. ■

 Image: Because of economic hurdles related to car imports, Cuba relies on the stock of automobiles that existed at the time of the revolution.
 Visitors may under-appreciate the ingenuity required to keep these vehicles in working condition.
-Credit: Rostislavv at Can Stock Photo Inc. Book reviews are copyrighted material and may not be used or duplicated without written permission.
+Credit: Rostislavv at Can Stock Photo Inc.

 Required Notification: The website sponsor is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.